subhaganesh/diabetes_pred_fastapi/README.md

 *uvicorn <file_name>:app  (instance name, here the instance is app)

-run this above two commands a local host will be created ,localhost/docs
+run this above two commands a local host will be created

+Then type localhost/docs a swagger fastapi frontend application will be created